Implant Supported Over-dentures & BridgesFINEST SOLUTIONS FOR ALL DENTAL CONDITIONS

 Welcome to website of Angkor Kampuchea Dentist ,where you can find the enlisted specialty dental Clinic in Cambodia to get the necessary dental treatment done to meet the desired level dental remedies.

-In cases where a large number or all of a patients teeth have been lost or need to be replaced, an over-denture or full arch bridge may be a more practical and economical solution to individual implants.
+In cases where a large number of all of a patient’s teeth have been lost or need to be replaced, an over-denture or full arch bridge may be a more practical and economical solution to individual implants.
 Both can be supported by a varying number of implants, depending on the condition of the bone and gum and other factors.

 An implant over-denture is a denture that is held in place by dental implants that have been surgically implanted into your jawbone.
 The implant provides the denture with excellent stability and support and offers a number of advantages over traditional dentures:

 - The dental implants preserve and stimulate bone and prevent deterioration that causes jaws to shrink and facial features to change